zahidkizmaz/zahidkizmaz.github.io/content/blog/mise_introduction/index.md

 ```

 This will automatically install Python 3.11.7 if it's not already installed and adjust the PATH variable accordingly,
-when you're in this directory or subdirectories, Python points to 3.11.7 which was installed by rtx.
+when you're in this directory or subdirectories, Python points to 3.11.7 which was installed by mise.

-But that's not all rtx can do with Python.
+But that's not all mise can do with Python.
 It can also manage virtual environments.
 Here is an example:

 ```toml